 How to earn it: Open a qualifying BMO Harris business checking account by April 29.
 2022 and meet other criteria for the bonus you want to earn.

-- $250 bonus: Maintain a $5,000 balance for 90 days, plus make a minimum of ten electronic transactions during that time.
+- $250 bonus: Maintain an average $5,000 collected balance for 120 days, plus make a minimum of ten electronic transactions during that time.

-- $400 bonus: Maintain a $10,000 balance for 90 days, plus make a minimum of ten electronic transactions during that time.
+- $400 bonus: Maintain a $10,000 balance for 120 days, plus make a minimum of ten qualifying electronic transactions during that time.

 Restrictions: Only those in states where there is a branch location qualify.
 These include Arizona, Illinois, Indiana, Wisconsin, Missouri, Minnesota, Florida, and Kansas.
 Existing customers, authorized signers, or have closed a BMO Harris business checking account in the last twelve months are also not eligible.

-Good to know: Electronic transactions include ACH credits or debits, wire transfers, mobile deposits, debit card point-of-sale purchase transactions, or online bill payments.
+Good to know: Qualifying electronic transactions include ACH credits or debits, wire transfers, mobile deposits, debit card point-of-sale purchase transactions, or online bill payments.

 By the way, the bank may report your bonus on a 1099 form with the IRS, so you’ll want to make sure you’re aware of any tax implications.